jbaldwingsu/jbaldwingsu/README.md

 - 👋 Hi, I’m @jbaldwingsu
 - 👀 I’m interested in backend software development
 - 🌱 I’m currently graduating from Georgia Southern in Computer Science

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact Me: jb56462@georgiasouthern.edu
-- ⚡ Fun fact: ...

 <!---
 jbaldwingsu/jbaldwingsu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.